The Mysterious Sisters

 In the first place, I'm a backline mage.
 The reason I'm not recognized as one is largely because I don't use magic in front of people.
 I don't go out in public much anyway.

-"Then how about magic attacks only, and I won't attack back?
-If you can push me out of the circle in one minute, it's your win—how about those rules?"
+"Then how about this: magic attacks are allowed, and I won't attack back.
+If you can push me out of the circle within one minute, you win.
+How about those rules?"

 "Refused.
 I'll be taking my win and leaving today."